bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

         1. Create a `waiter.cmd` file by opening the text editor (i.e. Notepad, TextEdit) and pasting the following code:

            ```batch
-           cd C:\Users\USERNAMEHERE\Komet
+           cd C:\Users\USERNAMEHERE\Kometa
-           .\komet-venv\Scripts\python .\plex_meta_manager.py
+           .\kometa-venv\Scripts\python .\plex_meta_manager.py
            ```
-           * This will navigate to the Komet directory, then run Komet.
-At the scheduled time [as defined within Komet], Komet will process the Configuration File and will then wait until the next scheduled time.
+           * This will navigate to the Kometa directory, then run Kometa.
+At the scheduled time [as defined within Kometa], Kometa will process the Configuration File and will then wait until the next scheduled time.

         2. Open Task Scheduler by searching for it in the Start Menu or by opening the Run window (Windows + R) and typing taskschd.msc before hitting OK.